/

 Managing Burn Wounds: Guidelines and Best Practices

+Burn wounds require specialized care due to their complex nature.
 Initial management involves cooling the burn, relieving pain, and preventing infection.
-For severe burns, hospitalization, and specialized burn care may be necessary.
-This can include surgical intervention, skin grafting, and advanced wound dressings.
+For severe burns, hospitalization and specialized burn care may be necessary, including surgical intervention and advanced wound dressings.

 Economic Impact and Career Prospects in Wound Care